Will Frozen 2 be on Disney+ UK? How to watch the Frozen sequel now

 When is Disney+ launching in the UK?

-There will be 500 films, 350 series, 26 Disney+ Originals, and over 600 episodes of The Simpsons available to stream from the site.
+There are 500 films, 350 series, 26 Disney+ Originals, and over 600 episodes of The Simpsons available to stream from the site.
 We have a full list of what’s coming to Disney+.

 So, while fans might have to wait a little longer for Frozen 2 to drop on Disney+ UK, they will have lots to keep them busy during that time.